DAndrewBox/GML-Extended/Docs/Core/Math.md

 # near

-Returns a boolean if the first value is near the second value with an offset.
+Returns a boolean if the first value is near the second value with a defined offset.

 ### Syntax